ner0-m/elsa/README.md

 Current testing includes Linux-based gcc 9, gcc 10, clang 9, and clang 10.
 The build process is controlled using CMake, version 3.14 or higher.

-The main third party dependencies (Eigen3, spdlog, Catch2) are integrated via [CPM](https://github.com/TheLartians/CPM.cmake).
+The main third party dependencies (Eigen3, spdlog, doctest) are integrated via [CPM](https://github.com/TheLartians/CPM.cmake).

 For CUDA support, you need a CUDA capable graphics card as well as an installation of the CUDA toolkit.
 Current testing includes CUDA 10.2 combined with gcc 8 or clang 8.